Get free heat pump quotes

 A problem with the fan in the outdoor unit

-The outdoor unit of an air-to-air or air source heat pump typically has a fan that helps draw air from outside to be converted into heat for your home.
+The outdoor unit of an air-to-air or air-source heat pump typically has a fan that draws air from outside and converts it into heat for your home.

 If this is broken or moving too slowly, the refrigerant will absorb less heat, which means the inside of the unit is more likely to freeze.